toranb/simple-ember-store/README.md

 ----------

 1. bower install simple-ember-store
-2. include the script in your ES6 build tool of choice
+2. include the script in your ES6 build
-3. import the store in your app.js
-4. register the store and inject it
+3. register the store and inject it

 ```js
 App.initializer({